 The biggest ingredient you want to avoid when picking out the best face wash for winter acne is sodium lauryl sulfate, though sodium laureth sulfate isn’t great either.
 Both of these ingredients are highly comedogenic, plus they dry out the skin.
 Many brands and products include them in their products because they are foaming agents that make your facewash pleasantly sudsy, but they also strip away your skin’s natural oils, which is exactly the opposite of what your skin needs in the winter.

-Our Facial Cleanser at Exposed contains no sodium lauryl/laureth sulfate, but it does include salicylic acid to fight acne and sage extract to prevent irritation and dryness, making it an ideal face wash for the winter months.
+The Exposed Facial Cleanser contains no sodium lauryl/laureth sulfate, but it does include salicylic acid to fight acne and sage extract to prevent irritation and dryness, making it an ideal face wash for the winter months.

 Getting a Humidifier for Acne, and Other Small Changes That Could Help Your Skin